Compare Small Business Loans

 - Want to reorganize the space as you see fit

 On the other hand, leasing might be the right answer if you want:

-- Freedom from the responsibility of maintaining the property.
+- Freedom from the responsibility of maintaining the property, depending on your lease

-- To operate from a space too expensive to purchase.
+- To operate in a space too expensive to purchase

 If you are interested in purchasing commercial real estate, you should consider a loan guaranteed by the Small Business Administration (SBA) as a first option.
 The SBA offers two loan programs that can be used for commercial real estate: 7(a) loans and 504 loans.
 While 7(a) loans are general-purpose loans, 504 loans are specifically designed for the purchase or refinance of commercial property.